Republic of Ireland Golf Tours

 Republic of Ireland Golf Tour

-This is one of the very finest golfing tours, playing truly world-class links courses.
-You visit County Clare, County Kerry, and County Cork, where the scenery is breathtaking, the terrain natural, the test of golf spectacular, and the hospitality inviting.
+This is one of the very finest golfing tours, playing truly world-class Links courses.
+You visit County Clare, County Kerry, and County Cork, where the scenery is breathtaking, the terrain natural, the test of golf spectacular, and the hospitality wonderful.

-Lahinch and Ballybunion are ranked 29th and 19th in the World Top 100 Golf Courses.
-Along with Tralee and Waterville, they are all situated on some of the most beautiful and rugged coastlines in Europe.
-The final gem in this five-course tour is the unique Old Head Golf Links, perched on a headland 200 feet above the Atlantic.
-These five clubs offer the very best golf in the west of Ireland.
+Lahinch and Ballybunion along with Tralee and Waterville, are all situated on some of the most beautiful and rugged coastlines in Europe.
+The final gem in this five-course tour is the unique Old Head Golf Links, perched on a headland 300 feet above the Atlantic.
+These five clubs offer the very best golf in the South West of Ireland.

 -

-It is a traditional out-and-back routing, but features some of the quirkiest holes you will ever play on a World Top 100 course.
+This is a traditional out-and-back routing but features some of the quirkiest holes you will ever play on a World Top 100 course.

 We always recommend that our groups take a caddy when playing the Old Course at Lahinch.